Our apps encourage being in the moment ("inmo") and can help foster personal artistic creative expression ("peace").

 "Intermorphic" is a word meaning "between forms".
 It's a word we first used at SSEYO, a company we co-founded in 1990 and where we built Koan.
-It's very apt for us because we, too, are still on the creative journey and we continue to evolve!
+It's very apt for us because we, too, are still continuing to evolve our apps!

-SSEYO Koan: The first stage of our journey was a biggie for us and took 17 years.
-It started in 1990, 27 years ago, with our company SSEYO.
+SSEYO Koan: The first stage of our long journey started in 1990, 28 years ago, with our company SSEYO.
+It was a biggie for us and took 17 years.
 SSEYO developed various BAFTA award-winning generative music tools and "mobile music making" audio software.
 The 1994-released SSEYO Koan Generative Music System went on to be used by talented generative artists such as Jamuud, Tim Didmyus, Mark Harrop and Andrew Garton, as well as by the genius Brian Eno for his 1996-released "Generative Music 1 with SSEYO Koan Software".
 The 2004-released SSEYO miniMIXA "mobile music mixer" was one of the first powerful native mobile music making apps for use on Smartphones.

 In 2002 SSEYO was acquired by Tao Group.
 We worked there until June 2007 when Tao Group's assets were sold (the engineering staff and management of which then went on to form a new company, Antix Labs which has now also gone).
 As we wanted to continue our life's work in creating apps to help generate ideas and deliver unique "inmo" experiences, we knew we had to start again, and we did so as Intermorphic.